 The mansion tax also applies to new construction.
 In these cases, keep in mind, there might be certain costs and fees that are added to the purchase price.
 You may pay a price below $1 million, but these additions could push it above $1 million.

-Mayor de Blasio proposed a NYC mansion tax in order to raise $180 million to $200 million annually in order to help fund affordable housing.
+Mayor de Blasio proposed an NYC mansion tax in order to raise $180 million to $200 million annually in order to help fund affordable housing.
 This was back in 2015 and failed to gain traction with the Governor and the state legislature.

 The mansion tax is rarely used as a stand-alone negotiating point.
 However, you should remember the tax goes into effect at the $1 million purchase price level.
 Therefore, you have an extra incentive to try to pay a lower price.
-Not only does it lower your mortgage payment, it also decreases your tax bill.
+Not only does it lower your mortgage payment, but it also decreases your tax bill.

 You can eliminate your entire tax obligation, providing the seller is willing to accept less than $1 million.
 Of course, this is reserved for situations in which the list price is right around $1 million.
 For instance, if the seller is willing to accept $990,000 rather than $1 million, you save the $10,000 mansion tax, which has to be paid immediately.